Robert Harris (novelist): The Second Sleep (2019)

 The Second Sleep is set in the small English village of Addicott St. George in Wessex in the year 1468 (but it is not "our" 1468; it's 800 years later than the 2020s) and follows the events of a priest, Christopher Fairfax, sent there to bury the previous priest, and the secrets he discovers: about the priest, the village, and the society in which they live.

 V2 (2020)

 V2 is a thriller set in November 1944 which follows the parallel stories of a German V-2 rocket scientist, Rudi Graf, and a British WAAF, Kay Caton-Walsh.

 Act of Oblivion (2022)

 Act of Oblivion is set in 1660 and follows Richard Nayler of the Privy Council who is tasked with tracking down the regicides Edward Whalley and William Goffe.
 The book is notable for featuring only real figures as named characters, with the sole exception of Nayler.

 Precipice (2024)

 Precipice follows a young British intelligence officer on the eve of World War I who is assigned to investigate the disappearance of top-secret documents during Prime Minister H. H. Asquith's affair with Venetia Stanley.

 Agrippa (2026)

-Agrippa is set for publication in August 2026.
-It follows Marcus Vipsanius Agrippa as he writes his memoirs and looks back on his lifelong friendship with Octavian, who became the Roman emperor Augustus.
+Agrippa follows Marcus Vipsanius Agrippa as he writes his memoirs and looks back on his lifelong friendship with Octavian, who became the Roman emperor Augustus.